Human Geography and Environmental Sciences PhD

 - hazards and disasters

 - human-animal relationships

 - urban change and gentrification

-We work closely with communities and groups outside the academy in Scotland and across Europe, but also with communities and groups in:
+We work closely with communities and groups outside the academy in Scotland, Europe and beyond.

 We receive funding from all the UK Research Councils, including the AHRC, ESRC and NERC as well as from a number of other funders.

 As a postgraduate research student at Edinburgh, you have access to an exceptionally wide range of training courses offered by the many interdisciplinary researchers across the School of GeoSciences, and more broadly across the university.